A Torus Theorem for homotopy nilpotent groups: Towers of principal fibrations and Neisendorfer's type functor

-The aim of this section is to show that the effect of certain homotopical loca\-lization functors on loop spaces with finite epfl is predictable, see Definition \ref{def:epfl}.
-We start with the description of the localization functor we have in mind.
+The aim of this section is to show that the effect of certain homotopical loca\-lization functors on loop spaces with finite epfl, see Definition \ref{def:epfl}, is predictable.
+We start with a short subsection where we fix the notation and terminology about localization and cellularization.
+Most of this is taken from the first chapters in~\cite{Dror}.
+It is convenient to work here in the category of simplicial sets (which we call spaces).
+From now on $p$ denotes a prime number.